ISKCON: Organizational structure

 Prabhupada spent much of the last decade of his life setting up the institution of ISKCON.

 The Governing Body Commission (or GBC) is the managerial authority of ISKCON.
 Created by Bhaktivedanta in 1970, it meets annually.
 In a document Direction of Management written on 28 July 1970 Prabhupada appointed twelve members to the commission, all of them non-sannyasi, including Satsvarupa dasa Goswami, Hansadutta Swami, and Tamala Krishna Goswami.
 The letter outlined the purposes of the commission: improving the standard of temple management, the spread of Krishna consciousness, the distribution of books and literature, the opening of new centers and the education of the devotees.
 GBC has since grown in size to include 48 senior members from the movement who make decisions based on consensus of opinion.

-Shortly after establishing the GBC, Prabhupada asked his newly appointed leaders to renounce the everyday world and become sannyasis (renunciate monks), indicating that those who set policy would not be involved with financial dealings.
-However, after Prabhupada's death some GBC members adopted lavish lifestyles.
-A number of schisms tested the notion of the supreme authority of the GBC.
-Some of these scandals involved GBC members Hans Kary (Hansadutta) and James Immel (Jayatirtha), as well as one of the leaders of the New Vrindaban community, Keith Ham (Kirtanananda), who surrounded himself with opulence and declared himself the only true successor to Prabhupada.

 In 1982, the GBC began the slow process of adding new gurus to the original eleven.
 In 1983 the GBC was announced to be the highest ecclesiastical authority of ISKCON.
 In 1985 the decision was made to lower the standard of living for ISKCON leadership.
 After much heated discussion, the GBC decided to "relieve" a number of leaders and new leaders were selected.
 The young leaders of the GBC sought the advice of one of Prabhupada's Gaudiya godbrothers, and endeavored to become more integrated in the broader Hindu community.

 After years of discussion and reforms, a general consensus emerged to accept women as leaders in ISKCON, overriding the former GBC supposition that "unprotected, 'women leaders become subject to various forms of mistreatment and abuse'".
 In 1998, Malati Devi Dasi became the first woman appointed to the GBC.

 Kirtanananda Swami, or Swami Bhaktipada, a leader of ISKCON, was expelled from the organisation in 1987 for various deviations.
 He was the leader of New Vrindaban, the largest and most famous Hare Krishna community in the United States at that time.
 In 1996, Kirtanananda pleaded guilty to one count of racketeering and after serving 8 years of a 20-year prison sentence was subsequently released in 2004.
 Previously, in 1991, the jury had found him guilty of racketeering and mail fraud.
 These convictions were later overturned on appeal, only to result in the later retrial.

-ISKCON has experienced a number of significant internal problems, the majority of which occurred from the late 1970s onwards, and especially within the decade following Bhaktivedanta Swami Prabhupada's death.